smartface/sf-plugin-instabug/README.md

 #### Introductory

-An intro message is shown to guide users on how to use Instabug.
+To show an intro message to guide users on how to use Instabug.

 ```javascript
 InstaBug.showIntroMessage();